ralphjsmit/filament/packages/tables/docs/02-columns/01-overview.md

 You may also [create your own custom columns](custom-columns) to display data however you wish.

-Entries may be created using the static `make()` method, passing its unique name.
-Usually, the name of an entry corresponds to the name of an attribute on an Eloquent model.
+Columns may be created using the static `make()` method, passing its unique name.
+Usually, the name of a column corresponds to the name of an attribute on an Eloquent model.
 You may use "dot notation" to access attributes within relationships:

 ```php
 use Filament\Tables\Columns\TextColumn;